techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 selecting default shared_buffers ...
 128MB
 ```

-**Note** Our `mattermost-database` is a special snowflake, in real production systems we must create a proper replicaset
+**Note** Our `mattermost-database` is a special snowflake, in real production systems we must create a proper ReplicaSet
 for the stateful service, what is slightly more complicated than this sample.